tushardhawale123/Insurance-Claim-Report/README.md

   | Gasoline  | 3500        |
   | Diesel    | 1500        |

 Use these tables to create visuals for your BI presentation.
+For visual style and sample, see the attached PDF export and included wallpaper/theme.

 ## Portfolio Value